 Depending on how it’s constructed, your RV body may be more susceptible to damage so avoid using anything more powerful than a garden hose.
 Use the spray attachment to adjust the power to an effective level.
 The soft mitts and brushes you should have on hand are what remove dirt from your RV that the sprayer cannot take off.

 If you feel like power washing, research your RV and refer to the manual to see if this is recommended.
 Power washing may not damage the body but it can damage decals and critical seals around vents and ports.

-Step 2: Wash the Roof
+Step 2 in the Washing Process: Wash the Roof

 Keeping your RV roof maintained helps preserve its integrity and reduce the effects of weather exposure, protecting against rips, breaks, leaks and mold growth.
 Unlike cars however, the material used for RV roofs can vary and certain cleaners and techniques should be avoided to prevent damage.